InformaticsMatters/fragmentor/README.md

 [![Build Status](https://travis-ci.com/InformaticsMatters/fragmentor.svg?branch=master)](https://travis-ci.com/InformaticsMatters/fragmentor)
 ![GitHub tag (latest SemVer)](https://img.shields.io/github/tag/informaticsmatters/fragmentor)

-Optimisation of fragmentation process through the use of a postgres database to proviously already fragmented data.
+Optimisation of fragmentation process through the use of a postgres database to previously already fragmented data.
 This will allow delta changes to an existing database rather than having to completely re-fragment the input files - speeding up the loading of extracts to the Neo4j database used by fragment search.